 Under “What should be done with content owned by this user?” choose “Attribute all content to” – and here’s where you’ll select the new user account you’ve just set up.

 The last step in how to change your username in WordPress is to change your email address back to the one you originally had associated with your now deleted account.
 Of course, this is optional.
 If you’re happy getting website notifications to your new email address you can skip this step.

-If you’d like to use your original email address though go to Users and ‘edit’ the new user account.
+To use your original email address, go to Users and ‘edit’ the new user account.
 Under ‘Contact Info’ you’ll find ‘Email (required).
 Simply input your original email address, scroll down and click ‘Update Profile’.
 You’ll need to confirm your email address by responding to the email you’ll get sent.